-- Systematically organized, complete, legible, and accurate; - Signed by the clinician (name, title, and date); • - Readily accessible immediately upon request by authorized state and federal • agencies or their authorized representatives, including, but not limited to, the Louisiana Department of Health, the Louisiana Department of Justice's Medicaid Fraud Control Unit and the U.S. Department of Health and Human Services; - Supportive of the services provided; - Confidential, safeguarded against loss or use by unauthorized persons; and • - Available for review upon the beneficiary's request. •
+- Systematically organized, complete, legible, and accurate; - Signed by the clinician (name, title, date); - Readily accessible immediately upon request by authorized state and federal agencies or their authorized representatives, including, but not limited to, the Louisiana Department of Health, the Louisiana Department of Justice's Medicaid Fraud Control Unit and the U.S. Department of Health and Human Services; - Supportive of the services provided; - Confidential, safeguarded against loss or use by unauthorized persons; and - Available for review upon the recipient's request.